SERVANT14/guides/source/components/defining-a-component.md

 **Note:** Components must have at least one dash in their name.
 So `blog-post` is an acceptable name, so is `audio-player-controls`, but `post` is not.
 This prevents clashes with current or future HTML element names, and ensures Ember detects the components automatically.

-A sample component template would look like this:
+You can generate a component using ember-cli.
+Running this command will generate the files necessary to create a component named `blog-post`:

 ```bash
 ember generate component blog-post
 ```
+A sample component template would look like this:

 ```app/templates/components/blog-post.hbs
 <h1>Blog Post</h1>